 *If hiker prefers to move from one hike to another, a request must be made within two months before the event

 registered for.
-Hiker will only get one chance to move from one hike to another.
-No refunds will be made after hiker cancel for a second time.
+Hikers will only get one chance to move from one hike to another.
+No refunds will be made after the hiker cancels for a second time.